-Hazel Thompson is an award-winning British photojournalist.
+Hazel Thompson is a seasoned and multi award-winning British photojournalist and filmmaker.

 Hazel applies her skill, and her passion, to photograph and film injustice and prejudice; telling powerful stories and creating global awareness around social and humanitarian issues.